diegolepore/store-frontend/README.md

     npm run lint
     npm run lint-and-fix
     ```

-### 🔐 Register & Sign up
-The application has a simple authentication implemented, so in order to add products to the shopping cart and complete the order the user has to be authenticated.
-So you might have to create an account and then log in.

 ### 🪝 Other
 In order to have automatically git hooks enabled after installation, run the following command.
 You can read more about it in the [Husky documentation](https://typicode.github.io/husky/#/?id=install).